CFS: Cognitive Flexibility Scale

 Reliability Evidence

-These values indicate acceptable internal consistency for a 12-item measure.
+These values indicate acceptable internal consistency for a 12-item measure and good short-term temporal stability.

 Validity Evidence